Stay with us on the Wild Atlantic Way, County Mayo, Ireland

 Welcome to our rural smallholding and woodland on Ireland's Wild Atlantic Way in the mountains by the sea.

 Myself and husband Paul are in our 70's, both retired.
-We grow food for the table, manage the land for carbon-sequestration and restore mountain habitat for wildlife.
-The nuts, fruits, wildflowers etc. are harvested to make natural medicines.
+We grow food for the table, manage the land for carbon-sequestration (including establishing Native Deciduous Woodland over the past 10 years!) and manage mountain habitat for wildlife.
+Nuts, fruits, wildflowers etc. are harvested to make natural medicines.

 Help with Eco Projects